CMPE297-ML/DataPreprocessing/README.md

   ```
 node procFiles.js /Users/gauravchodwadia/Desktop/daily-files/
 ```
-5. Start calculating the averages and store in the DB
+5. Start calculating the averages and store in the DB (Not fully tested yet.
+May have bugs.)

   ```
 node calcAvg.js